IsaacScript/isaacscript/packages/eslint-plugin-isaacscript/docs/rules/no-mutable-array-return.md

-# `no-mutable-array-return`
+# `no-mutable-return`

-Disallows returning mutable arrays from functions.
+Disallows returning mutable arrays, maps, and sets from functions.

-Arrays are mutable by default in TypeScript, unlike safer languages like Rust.
+Arrays, maps, and sets are mutable by default in TypeScript, unlike safer languages like Rust.
 In general, code is [much easier to reason about when data structures are immutable](https://stackoverflow.com/questions/441309/why-are-mutable-structs-evil).
 Thus, this lint rule helps ensure a stricter boundary between functions to make data flows easier to understand.

-The consequence of working with read-only arrays is that if a function callee needs to mutate the resulting array, they should make a copy of it with the spread operator.
+The consequence of working with read-only data structures is that if a function callee needs to mutate the resulting data structure, they should make a copy of it (with e.g. the spread operator if it is an array).
 This makes it explicit that they are creating a new, non-vanilla thing.
-This pattern has the downside of a performance penalty, but in most real-world applications that are not using huge arrays, this is a micro-penalty and cannot be measured.
+This pattern has the downside of a performance penalty, but in most real-world applications that are not using huge data structures, this is a micro-penalty and cannot be measured.

-Of course, there are some cases where a function really does need to return a mutable array, like when the array is really big and the cost of copying it would be too great.
+Of course, there are some cases where a function really does need to return a mutable data structure, like when an array is really big and the cost of copying it would be too great.
 In these cases, use the "eslint-ignore-next-line" directive.

 ## Rule Details